raganwald-deprecated/homoiconic/2012/01/reuseable-abstractions.md

 ### Reusable Abstractions

 Within a single function, it's good CoffeeScript and JavaScript to implement certain things with arrays and objects as dictionaries.
 Naturally!
 But when *exposing* properties as part of an API, functions are preferred, because functions are more easily reused abstractions and they preserve a read-only contract.
-JavaScript and CoffeeScript don't actually implement arrays and "hashes" as functions, but it's easy to wrap them in a function and obtain many of the benefits.
+JavaScript and CoffeeScript don't actually implement arrays and HashMaps as functions, but it's easy to wrap them in a function and obtain many of the benefits.

 [cafe]: http://raganwald.github.com/cafeaulife/docs/cafeaulife.html
 [ll]: http://www.conwaylife.com/wiki/Cellular_automaton#Well-known_Life-like_cellular_automata